Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ## Description

 Barometric pressure and ambient temperature measurement with the ubiquitous BMP280 sensor (here in the form of a breakout board).
+Values can be used to calculate the current altitude above mean sea level.

 ## Test Code